 - polyhydramnios may be present particularly in cases where there is no concurrent fistulation

 - the fetus may appear growth restricted

-- the subtypes without a tracheo-oesophageal fistula may be suspected in the context of persistent non visualisation of the fetal stomach
+- the subtypes without a tracheo-esophageal fistula may be suspected in the context of persistent non-visualization of the fetal stomach

-- has been trialled for 3D detailed visualisation of anatomy but not part of routine investigation 3
+- has been trialled for 3D detailed visualization of anatomy but not part of routine investigation 3

 Treatment and prognosis